USS Vincennes (CG-49): Iran Air Flight 655

 At 10:24 a.m, Vincennes fired two SM-2MR surface-to-air missiles, shooting down the Iranian civilian airliner over Iranian airspace in the Strait of Hormuz.
 All 290 passengers and crew on board were killed.
 The victims included 66 children and a family of 16 who were on their way to a wedding in Dubai.

-The U.S. media backed up the official line, with The New York Times apportioning blame to the pilot, Mohsen Rezaian, and Iran.
-The U.S. military then claimed that the Vincennes was rushing to defend a merchant vessel under attack from Iran when an aircraft outside the commercial air corridor was descending in "attack mode" towards the ship, which was false on all three counts.
-They also tried to claim the ship was in international waters, and naval officials even deleted an Iranian island from the map they showed to Congress.
-In reality, it was in Iranian waters, in clear violation of international law.

 The Iranian government has maintained that Vincennes knowingly shot down the civilian aircraft.
 IR655 flew every day out of Bandar Abbas—a civil and military airport—on a scheduled passenger flight to Dubai using established air lanes.
 The Italian navy and another U.S. warship, the frigate Sides, confirmed that the plane was climbing—not diving to attack—at the time of the missile strike.
 The U.S. radio warnings were only broadcast on "guard" (121.5 MHz) and not air traffic control frequencies.
 The Vincennes crew also misidentified the altitude and position of the plane; the Airbus crew, if monitoring guard, could have interpreted the warnings as intended for another aircraft.
 Captain David Carlson of Sides later said that the airliner's destruction "marked the horrifying climax to Rogers' aggressiveness".